XRP price declines, volume increases | FXStreet

 XRP price declines, volume increases

-In the last 24 hours, PancakeSwap, Mantle and BNB rallied, emerging as top gainers while DoubleZero, Plasma, World Liberty Financial declined, ranking as top losers in the market.
+In the last 24 hours, Zcash, Bittensor and Litecoin rallied, emerging as top gainers while DoubleZero, Mantle, Aster declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs